 "Preceding" and "following".
-"Preceding" and "following" when used by way of reference to a chapter or other part of a statute means the next preceding or next following chapter or other part.
+"Preceding" and "following" when used by way of reference to a chapter or other part of a statute mean the next preceding or next following chapter or other part.
 Present tense.
 Words in the present tense include the future.

-${\hbox{{\tt NOTE}}}\colon$ These are basic rules of statutory construction which the bill drafter should be aware of in drafting legislation.
+NOTE: These are basic rules of statutory construction which the bill drafter should be aware of in drafting legislation.
 Particular use of words and clauses will be discussed later in this manual.

-WORD USAGE.
+5. WORD USAGE.

-In bill drafting the more simple the manner of expression, the more understandable is the draft.
+In bill drafting the more simple the manner of expression, the more understandable the draft.
 Thus avoiding many words when a few will suffice is a goal one should strive to meet.
 The use of synonyms, while good form in a literary composition, should be avoided since the courts will interpret words in their ordinary sense and once a word has been used within a statute to provide a certain meaning, the same word should be used in all cases to express that meaning.

 As noted in the preceding enumerated rules of statutory construction, certain words will in most cases suffice to cover a number of situations.
 Thus the singular incorporates the plural, and the plural incorporates the singular.
-Words of the masculine gender include the female gender.
+Words of the masculine or feminine gender include the other gender.
 The word "child" includes child by adoption and words in the present tense include the future.
 Other words covering several situations can be found in Chapter 4 of the Code.

-Frequently bill draftsmen when referring to statutes feel compelled to use such words as "as amended" or "as heretofore or hereafter amended" or similar such phrases.
-Such words are definitely not needed when referring to a state statute because section 4.3 of the Code provides that "Any statute which adopts by reference the whole or a portion of another statute of this state shall be construed to include subsequent amendments of the statute or the portion thereof so adopted by reference unless a contrary intent is expressed."
-In addition, the courts have almost uniformly held that reference to any statute includes any amendments.
+Frequently bill drafters when referring to statutes feel compelled to use words such as "as amended" or "as heretofore or hereafter amended" or similar phrases.
+These words are definitely not needed when referring to a state statute because section 4.3 of the Code provides that "Any statute which adopts by reference the whole or a portion of another statute of this state shall be construed to include subsequent amendments of the statute or the portion thereof so adopted by reference unless a contrary intent is expressed."
+In addition, the courts have almost uniformly held that reference to a statute includes its amendments.

 Certain words have traditionally been used in the drafting of legislation, which are not commonly used in other areas of writing and which are usually not used in normal conversations.
-It does not appear that it is necessary in most cases to use these words since words more common to normal conversation are available.
-The words "such", "said", "provided that", "heretofore", "heretoafter", and the phrase "to the contrary notwithstanding" are examples of such words.
+It is not necessary in most cases to use these words since words more common to normal conversation are available.
+The words "such", "said", "provided that", "heretofore", "heretoafter", and the phrase "to the contrary notwithstanding" are examples of the words.